-The surgeons at the Division of Vascular and Endovascular Surgery at Beth Israel Medical Center offer minimally invasive endovascular and open surgery procedures to patients suffering from kidney (renal) and intestinal (mesenteric) artery disease.
+The surgeons at the Division of Vascular and Endovascular Surgery at Mount Sinai Beth Israel offer minimally invasive endovascular and open surgery procedures to patients suffering from kidney (renal) and intestinal (mesenteric) artery disease.
 We also treat patients who are dealing with kidney failure and need dialysis access.

 The arteries (vessels carrying oxygen-rich blood away from the heart to all parts of the body) or veins (blood vessels bringing blood back to the heart) can develop waxy deposits on their walls called plaque, that narrow or block the vessels.
 When a blood vessel becomes narrowed or blocked, less blood reaches parts of the body.
 This can cause serious problems if it occurs in arteries bringing blood to the brain, heart, kidneys or legs.
 The loss of blood to the legs can cause limb loss or death.